Venue: This meeting is held remotely; to view the meeting, please click here.

 What is the in-year (2020-21) cost of agency and consultancy staff?”

-In his response the Cabinet Member for Croydon Renewal, Councillor King, thanked Maria Nawrocka for her instrumental work on the award winning work on the Croydon Play Streets scheme.
-Council were informed that 94 staff were leaving the council has a result of redundancy during 2020/21.
+In his response the Cabinet Member for Croydon Renewal, Councillor King, informed Council that 94 staff were leaving the council has a result of redundancy during 2020/21.
 48 of those staff members were leaving under a voluntary arrangement and the remaining 46 were under a compulsory arrangement which would result in savings in the region of £1,386,000.
 Councillor King stated that figure excluded vacancy deletions and redeployment costs.
 In response to the final part of the question, Councillor King stated there were 267 staff employed on an agency contract basis and the in-year expenditure for those positions was in the region of £13,840,000.

 Madam Mayor read a question from Kostandinos Dexiades to the meeting: